 Uh oh.
 Summer is en route.
 Mosquitoes, too.

 Should You Be Worried About The Zika Virus in Lake County?

 Foreign countries are different.
-Zika virus is a danger if you travel to Mexico, the Caribbean and some South American nations.
+Zika virus is a danger if you travel to Mexico, the Caribbean and some South American lands.
 Tropical mosquitoes in these areas carry the virus.
-More than 350 "travel-related" Zika cases have been reported in the United States, where people returned from a foreign country after being infected.
+More than 350 "travel-related" Zika cases have been reported in the U.S., where people returned from a foreign country after being infected.

-The glaring hazard of Zika virus is its connection to severe birth defects, including brain damage.
+The glaring danger of Zika virus is its connection to severe birth defects, including brain damage.
 Pregnant women, or those planning to become pregnant, should be especially cautious about foreign travel.

 Otherwise, Zika virus disease isn't fatal.
-It does have some unwelcome symptoms – fever, rash and joint pain.
+It does have some undesirable symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
-Like malaria and dengue fever, it's borne by tropical mosquitoes that don't frequent Lake County, southeastern Wisconsin or northern Illinois.
+Like malaria and dengue fever, it's transmitted by tropical mosquitoes that don't frequent Lake County, southeastern Wisconsin or northern Illinois.

 Not Out of the Woods Entirely

-Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito-transmitted illness.
-West Nile virus, which appeared in the United States about 15 years ago, is a danger.
+Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito--borne illness.
+West Nile virus, which appeared in the United States about 15 years ago, is a threat.
 In the Lake County area, Illinois had 72 cases reported in 2015.
 Wisconsin had nine.